 The @ matches <null> ("ROBERT" is a valid match); it matches one character ("ROBERTA" is a valid match); it matches multiple characters ("ROBERT M. GREEN" and "The ROBERT E. LEE" are valid matches).

-Means Number (in Patterns) or Prompt Character for the Edit Command is used by the Edit command on MPE to prompt for commands:
+# Means Number (in Patterns) or Prompt Character for the Edit Command is used in the Get and Input commands to read every n-th record

 '''

 is used in patterns to match a single numeric character:

 '''